 @Column

 This will map the property to a column using the default naming convention of camel case to underscore case.
-For example property 'lastName' will map to column 'last_name' by default
+For example property 'lastName' will map to column 'last_name' by default.

 @Column(name="somecolumnname")

-@Column(sqlType = somejavasqlTypes) This will override the sqlType of the database metadata for the column.
-Use this in cases where drivers don't return the correct sql type.
-For example some postgres drivers for column definition 'TIMESTAMP WITH TIMEZONE' return java.sql.Types.TIMESTAMP instead of Types.TIMESTAMP_WITH_TIMEZONE, which causes conversion failures when used with OffsetDateTime.
+@Column(sqlType = somesqltype) Use this in cases when you need to override the database metadata sqltype.
+For example some postgres drivers for column definition 'TIMESTAMP WITH TIMEZONE' return Types.TIMESTAMP instead of Types.TIMESTAMP_WITH_TIMEZONE, which causes conversion failures when used with java type OffsetDateTime.
 You can use the above attribute to override the database metadata sqlType.

 @Version